About School for Friends

 There are six classrooms at School for Friends with approximately 12 children in each classroom.
 Classroom groupings are flexible.
 In addition children often play in smaller groups.

-An experienced and qualified teacher along with one or two assistants teach each class.
+An experienced and qualified teacher along with one or two co-teachers teach each class.
 A music specialist visits each class once a week.

 All classrooms are bright and well equipped.
 In each classroom, areas are designated and equipped for dramatic play, block building, reading, using manipulatives, water play, and explorations with art materials.
 Teachers encourage children to make independent choices while exploring the materials.
 Allowing for both unstructured and structured experiences, each day the schedule includes a free choice time, snack, outdoor time, and circle time.
 Teachers emphasize respect for others and encourage children to listen and respond to each other while taking part in small and full group discussions.